How To Write Good RFP Questions

 At this step, it’s also important to decide (and potentially communicate to your suppliers!) the budget you’re willing to spend, as well as the KPIs you’ll use to choose a partner for your project.
 This way, you make sure you don’t waste your time on proposals that are way out of your budget, and that suppliers actually focus on the things that are important to you.

 To accommodate this, in Prokuria, buyers can use dedicated fields to store data about the budget and other key information.
 These fields may be made visible to suppliers, depending on the buyer’s strategy.

 Each KPI should also be assigned a score and should be reflected in one or more questions of the RFP.
-Chances are not all your suppliers will be able to fulfill all your requests, or not all your requests are equally important.
+Chances are that not all your suppliers will fulfill all your requests, or not all your requests are equally important.
 By judging your suppliers based on how many points they can score, you not only ensure a very transparent and fair process, but you’ll also have an easier time choosing the winner.

 Prokuria helps here by allowing buyers to export and analyze suppliers’ responses in spreadsheets for easier comparison, score calculations, and aggregation.

 2. Have a timeline in place

 Sourcing projects shouldn’t be dragged out indefinitely.
 RFP processes are time-consuming for both buyers and suppliers, so it’s important to stick to a timeline.
 RFP documents should include:

 each stage of the process;

 who the decision-maker is for each stage (include the name and job title);